 Over 50% of the population of Mexico is under the age of 18.

 Mexico City is the eight richest city in the world and is home to the richest man in the world, Carlos Slim.

 The northern part of Mexico is a desert, while the southern part is a tropical rainforest, so most people live in the middle of the country.

-The Lacandon Jungle is an area which stretches over 10,700 acres along the Guatemalan border is Mexico’s largest rainforest.
+The Lacandon Jungle is an area which stretches over 10,700 acres along the Guatemalan border.
 The jungle is known for the amazing diversity of its flora and fauna, rivers, lakes, waterfalls and the incredible ruins from the Mayan Civilization.
 It is also home to the Lacandon indigenous tribe.